joelkoen/PicoLimbo/README.md

 When idle, PicoLimbo uses almost no resources: 0% CPU and less than 10 MB of memory, making it extremely lightweight.

-While not aiming to replicate every Minecraft server feature, PicoLimbo supports **all Minecraft versions from 1.7.2 through 1.21.5**, excluding snapshots, with only 24 implemented packets covering over 45 Minecraft versions.
+While not aiming to replicate every Minecraft server feature, PicoLimbo supports **all Minecraft versions from 1.7.2 through 1.21.5**, excluding snapshots, with only 27 implemented packets covering over 45 Minecraft versions.

 ## Features

 ### ⚙️ Highly Configurable

-PicoLimbo uses a simple TOML configuration file (`server.toml` by default) for easy setup and customization.
-Set a welcome message for players, default spawn dimension, custom server list Message Of The Day and more.
+Customize your server using a simple TOML configuration file, including welcome message, spawn dimension, server list MOTD, and more.
 👉 See the [Configuration](#example-configuration-file) section for full details.

-### 🚀 Velocity Proxy Support
+### 🔀 Built-in Proxy Support

-Built-in support for [Velocity](https://papermc.io/software/velocity) Modern Forwarding ensures seamless integration with your Velocity proxy.
-Just set the
+Seamlessly integrates with major Minecraft proxies:

-`secret_key` in your configuration to enable secure forwarded player info.
+- Velocity (Modern Forwarding)

-### 🔀 BungeeCord Support
+- BungeeCord (Legacy Forwarding)

-PicoLimbo also supports [BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) proxy by default.
-Because BungeeCord connections are insecure by default, no additional configuration is required to use it with PicoLimbo.
+- BungeeGuard & BungeeGuardPlus authentication

 ### 🎮 Wide Version Compatibility

-One binary, multiple Minecraft versions!
-PicoLimbo supports **Minecraft 1.7.2 through 1.21.5** natively — no ViaVersion or ViaBackwards needed. *(Snapshots are not supported.)*
+Supports all Minecraft versions from **1.7.2 to 1.21.5** natively — no need for ViaVersion or additional compatibility layers.

-### ⚡ Lightweight and Efficient
+### ⚡ Ultra-Lightweight & Highly Scalable

-PicoLimbo is designed to be extremely lightweight, consuming **0% CPU while idle** and using **less than 10 MB of memory **, making it perfect for low-resource environments and always-on servers.
+Uses **0% CPU while idle** and under 10 MB RAM, enabling thousands of concurrent players thanks to Rust’s asynchronous runtime and efficient design.

 ![PicoLimbo.png](./docs/assets/PicoLimbo.png)
 *The screenshot shows just a few of the supported Minecraft versions.*